 The Future Is Looking Green For Renewable Energy

-What is Green Energy, And What Makes It A Better Option than Fossil Fuels?
+What is Green Energy, And What Could Make It A Better Option than Fossil Fuels?

 In the past three decades, research and development in green energy has exploded, yielding hundreds of promising new technologies that can reduce our dependence on coal, oil, and natural gas.
 Green energy comes from sustainable sources such as sunlight, wind, rain, tides, plants, algae and geothermal heat.

 These energy resources are renewable, meaning that they are naturally replenished.
 In contrast, fossil fuels are finite resources that take millions of years to develop and will continue to diminish with use.

 Renewable energy sources also have a much smaller impact on the environment compared to fossil fuels.
 Fossil fuels produce pollutants such as greenhouse gases as a by-product, contributing to climate change.
 Gaining access to fossil fuels typically requires either mining or drilling deep into the earth, often in ecologically sensitive locations.

 Green energy, however, utilizes energy sources that are readily available all over the world, including in rural and remote areas.
 Advances in renewable energy technologies have lowered the cost of solar panels, wind turbines and other sources of green energy, placing the ability to produce electricity in the hands of the people rather than those of oil, gas, coal and utility companies.

 Green energy can supplement or replace the use of fossil fuels in all major areas of use including electricity, water heating, home appliances, and fuel for motor vehicles.
 Types of green energy include solar power, wind power, hydropower, geothermal energy, and biomass.

 But despite this optimism for green energy, many investors still remain cautious.
 As the U.S. is becoming more reliant on electricity, there is still no perfect model for providing renewable energy power to meet the demand on a national scale.